physta/beautiful-jekyll/kinetic_collective.md

 ### Hydrodynamic KCM

+Since more than 10years ago the [nanoTransport Group](grupsderecerca.uab.cat/nanotransport/en){:target="_blank_"} has been working in heat hydrodynamics and its applications to study nanoscale systems (see [REFERENCES](https://physta.github.io/articles/)).

 As pointed out previously, using the basis that diagonalizes the normal scattering collision operator allows to study the drift operator in a simple way to higher orders, leading to an hydrodynamic equation beyond Fourier: